openlegend/core-rules/core/src/05-banes-boons/01-chapter-five.md

 ## Telling Your Story with Banes and Boons

 Because *Open Legend* focuses on separating the mechanics from the story, when you invoke a bane or boon, you get to decide what it looks like in the narrative.
 For example, did you *Knockdown* a foe with an agile sweep kick, a herculean shove, or a telekinetic thrust?
-When you grant your allies *Resistance*, do they become coated in armor of ice or are they protected by a swarm of celestial insects that hover around their body?
+When you grant your allies *Resistance*, do they become coated in armor of ice or are they protected by a swarm of robotic droids that hover around their body and deflect attacks?

 ### With Great Power Comes Great Responsibility